ufgmg/constitution/gmg-constitution.md

 in March.
 Any member may nominate any other voting member, including himself or herself.
 Nominations may also be made during the election meeting prior to the closing of nominations.
 Voting will occur by secret ballot.
-A simple majority vote is required to elect the officer.
+A simple majority vote is required to elect an officer.
 If there are more than two candidates running and no candidate receives a majority, then a run-off vote between the top two vote recipients shall be held during the same meeting, and the one who receives a majority shall be elected.
 No person shall be eligible to serve more